WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 When I first researched knowledge base solutions for our own WordPress plugins, I assumed that I'd need something outside of our company website.
 I couldn't have been more wrong.
 I'll explain why.

 I originally thought that our WordPress plugin knowledge base would fall into this category.
-We trialled some 3rd party help centers such as the ones from Zendesk and Help Scout.
-Lots of other WordPress plugin companies (e.g. WP Engine) use these systems for their support ticketing, so why shouldn’t we?!
+We trialled some 3rd party help desk solutions such as the ones from Zendesk and Help Scout.
+Lots of other WordPress plugin companies (e.g. WP Engine) use these help desk systems for their support ticketing, so why shouldn't we?!

 So, we set up a draft knowledge base with each of these companies.
 We tweaked the colours and images to suit our brand.
 We set up the knowledge base structure and added lots of articles.
 Finally, we set up the built-in customer support request form.